 San Stiver has been a member of the Record Book Committee since 1986 and has been involved compiling records since the inception of the program.
 San developed our record database, enters and formats the records for the book.
 He retired from the Nevada Department of Wildlife in 2003 after a 30-year career, as the upland game staff biologist.
 San resides in Prescott, Arizona with his wife and is raising two grandkids.
 He continues to travel to Reno for Record Book meetings.
 Besides working on the Record Book and scoring big game for the Boone and Crockett and Pope and Young programs, San continues working in conservation as the National Sage-grouse Coordinator for the Western Association of Fish and Wildlife Agencies.
 Hunting, fishing and golf fill his leisure time.

-Tom Lammel is a lifelong resident of Fallon, Nevada and has been an avid hunter and sportsman since childhood.
-Tom has been a member of the Committee since its inception and is the only continuous member of the committee still active.
-He is dedicated to the conservation of wildlife, the protection of hunting as a conservation tool and the protection of firearms ownership.
+Tom Lammel was a lifelong resident of Fallon, Nevada and was an avid hunter and sportsman since childhood.
+Tom was a member of the Committee since its inception and was the longest, active committee member.
+He was dedicated to the conservation of wildlife, the protection of hunting as a conservation tool and the protection of firearms ownership.
 Tom spearheaded the campaign to gain the approval of the “Support Wildlife” license plate depicting a desert big horn sheep that has become the major funding tool for the Nevada Wildlife Record Book Foundation.
 The Foundation has funded nearly $500,000 dollars in grants for wildlife conservation projects.
-Tom’s latest project has been the construction of wildlife dioramas depicting the reintroduction of Big Horn sheep in the Stillwater Range and Santa Rosa Range.
+Tom’s latest project was the construction of wildlife dioramas depicting the reintroduction of Big Horn sheep in the Stillwater Range and Santa Rosa Range.
 These dioramas are located in the Churchill County Museum and the Humboldt County Court House.
 Tom passed away in May 2018.

 Jessen Mortensen is a fourth generation Nevadan, raised in a family of avid hunters and sportsmen and has hunted across North America and Mexico.
 Jessen is a bridge engineer for the Nevada Department of Transportation and has designed a number of wildlife crossings throughout the state including several overcrossings in northeastern Nevada.
 He is happiest when he’s hunting with his family and enjoys passing on the tradition to his son Paden and daughter Simone; both of whom went on their first hunts before they were a month old.
 He is an official measurer for the Boone and Crockett Club and the Pope and Young Club and has been a member of the Nevada Wildlife Record Book Committee since 2006.